Corporate Governance Statement

 Corporate Governance structure

-The Board of Directors is the Company's highest decision-making body and is authorised to perform all actions required or necessary to achieve the Company's objects, with the exception of those actions that are reserved for the General Meeting, by law or by the articles of association, and those powers which the Board of Directors has delegated to the Management Committee.
+Aquafin has opted for the single-tier governance model.
+The Board of Directors is the Company’s highest decision-making body and is authorised to perform all actions required or necessary to achieve the Company’s objects, with the exception of those actions that are reserved for the General Meeting, by law or by the articles of association.

-The Board of Directors has established two advisory committees to support its operations: an Audit Committee and an Appointments and Remuneration Committee.
-They assist the Board of Directors with specific matters.
+The Board of Directors aims for sustainable value creation by defining the company’s strategy, by assembling an effective, responsible and ethical leadership team and by monitoring the Company’s performance.
+The Board of Directors is assisted in this by two advisory committees: the Audit Committee and the Appointments and Remuneration Committee.
+They advise the Board of Directors on decisions to be taken and on specific matters.
 The ultimate decision-making power lies with the Board of Directors.

-The Management Committee is responsible for the day-to-day management.
-The Board of Directors has established a Management Committee in accordance with article 20 of the articles of association and article 524bis of the Companies Code.
+The Board of Directors has established an “executive body” in accordance with article 22 of the articles of association and article 7:121 CAC.
+The management team is responsible for the day-to-day management.